 Haraldsson no doubt only recorded what he observed and what others told him or wrote on his questionnaire, and did so without drawing any definitive conclusion on whether the various phenomena referred to were genuine.
 Though he never endorsed Sathya Sai Baba's materializations or other claimed paranormal phenomena as being miracles, he came argued that there were no reasons to doubt many of them, regarding them as inexplicable, yet most likely paranormal phenomena.
 Despite this, his use of Sai Baba's own statement, "Miracles Are My Visiting Cards" as the title of his book as originally published seems biased towards acceptance or even belief in miracles (later changed to "Modern Miracles" which is little better).

 It is fully documented that, when he first visited Sathya Sai Baba together with another para-psychologist - Karlis Osis - in 1973, they wanted to carry out controlled experiments on Sai Baba's supposed 'miraculous materializations', but were firmly denied any such thing by Sai Baba.
 This can be seen from the first interview they had with Sai Baba, which was reported (through incompletely) by Dr. John Hislop - a Sai Baba propagandist who made notes at many interviews and published them as a book of 'Conversations with Bhagavan Sri Sathya Sai Baba'.
 There Hislop records a conversation in the 1970s between 'a scientist' and Sai Baba.
 Haraldsson was almost certainly that scientist because he referred to an object made in Copenhagen (where EH often lectured) by some other scientists there, presumably to see whether Sai Baba could 'know' what it really was (clearly not at all evident from its appearance).
 Sathya Sai Baba apparently ignored this.
 (Hislop's record is made from notes, so how Sai Baba actually reacted to the apparent suggestion that he should try to 'divine' the contents is not recorded... possibly because Hislop is known at every opportunity to have wanted to present Sai Baba as perfection itself.
 Here is a scan from the reprinted and expanded edition of 'Conversations...' pub.
-1994/5 (see on left).
+1994/5 (read extract scanned here).

 Were Haraldsson and Osis tricked?
 There is good reason to question whether or not the first interview in which SB produced a standard enamel 'Baba ring' for Osis and a double-rudraksha for Haraldsson was a clever 'set up'.
 Indeed, both EH and KO were suspicious of that.
 Knowing what we now do about Sai Baba's many devious methods, it is entirely possible that he understood the importance to his credibility of a visit by the first Western para-psychological scientist and took appropriate measures to mislead and deceive them.
 Sai Baba knew they were coming - he always gets reports from his officials in the offices where one registers, and EH and KO were no exception.
 They left their cards with the head of the ashram, Kutumb Rao, and asked for an interview explaining to him they were scientists wanting to investigate the phenomena.
 Next day they were received.
 Sathya Sai Baba certainly would have wanted to get - if possible - the endorsement of Western scientists, so he had time to conceive a plan to deal with them.
 I look into this more closely this with documentation found here.